Vagelos Education Center FAQs and Policies

 It is open to all CUIMC students, faculty, and professional staff.
 Those from VP&S and Columbia's Graduate School of Arts and Sciences have first priority to the VEC for teaching and events.
 Others in the CUIMC community and members of the Washington Heights community may also use the building for special events.
 The VEC facilities are rented to outside organizations on occasion.

 The VEC is open from 7 a.m. to 11 p.m., seven days a week.
 Students gain entry by swiping their CUIMC IDs at the turnstiles inside the Haven Avenue entrance.
 All occupants, including students, must vacate the building by 11 p.m.
 Security staff is responsible for ensuring the building is completely vacated at this time.
 Please be respectful of their duties and follow their instructions.

 For an overview, check out the information sheet at Vagelos Education Center - Architectural Fact Sheet (PDF).

 In addition, the building has:

 - Cellar: SIM Center reception and training facilities

-- Floor 1: Security desk, lobby, cafe and Admissions suite
+- Floor 1: Security desk, lobby, Office of Medical Education (Curriculum, Admissions suite)

 - Floor 2: Auditorium lower entrance, piano room, terrace